 Save: If cookies are enabled on your device, your map should be as you leave it the next time you return to that page.
 Another option is to select the Share Map button, which will create a permanent URL of your map at that point in time.

 Below the Map: There are three tables below the map.
 Senate Elections 2018 is a party composition breakdown, including the current Senate and the current pro forecast for 2018.
 The 'Map' row reflects the projection in the displayed map.
-Upcoming Elections displays the party breakdown for the next three cycles.
-The final table shows all 100 Senators, broken down by when their seat is next up for election.
-(It is interesting to note that at this point in time, each cycle is dominated by seats held by a single party.
-This forces that party to defend many more seats in order to hold control.
-That was the Republicans' dilemma in 2016; in 2018 the vast majority of seats are held by Democrats).
+Upcoming Elections displays a summary of the party breakdown for the 2018, 2020 and 2022 cycles.
+For specifics, see the final table, which shows all 100 Senators, broken down by when their seat is next up for election.